You’ve got questions, we’ve got answers! Click on the appropriate section below to get answers to frequently asked questions.

 When and how you find an advisor will depend greatly on whether you are an MS Thesis or MS Non-Thesis student.
 Please review the advisor procedures below.
 You can find more information about the difference between the thesis and non-thesis tracks in the MS Requirements guide linked in the Degree Requirements section below.

 - MS Thesis students on the thesis track choose secure their own advisor; the advisor also serves as your Advisory Committee Chair.
-The graduate advisor is mutually agreed upon by you and the faculty after you arrive here and usually after you have been here several weeks and have had a chance to talk to those faculty in your technical area.
-Then during or near the end of the second semester, we suggest you submit your plan of work for approval with all three committee members (chair + 2 members).
+The graduate advisor is mutually agreed upon arrangement between you faculty member after you arrive on campus.
+Typically students use their first semester to develop professional relationships with research faculty their technical area.

 Until a MS thesis student identifies their advisor, the Director of the Graduate Programs (Dr. Kara Peters) can serve in this capacity– advising you on course selection for your first semester.
 Questions regarding graduate program requirements and Graduate School requirements should be directed to the MAE Graduate Office staff (firstname.lastname@example.org).

 - MS Non-thesis students are advised by the Director of Graduate Programs throughout their academic career.
 Although a project advisor will advise your MAE 586 project, the Director of Graduate Programs will remain your faculty advisor.

 Can Distance Education (DE) students complete a thesis MS degree program?

 No. Students in the distance MS program are restricted to the non-thesis MS option.

 As a DE student, are there other things I need to be aware of?

 - You are restricted to the non-thesis MS option.
 On your Plan of Work (POW), you should select MS Non Option B.